freedomofpress/securedrop-docs/docs/admin/installation/email_alerts.rst

 The SMTP relay mail server hostname is often, but not always, different from the SASL domain, e.g. smtp.gmail.com and gmail.com.

-The SMTP and SASL settings correspond to the *outgoing* e-mail address used to send the alerts instead of where you're receiving them.
-If that e-mail is ossec@news-org.com, the SASL Username would be ``ossec`` and the SASL Domain would be ``news-org.com``.
+The SMTP and SASL settings correspond to the *outgoing* email address used to send the alerts instead of where you're receiving them.
+If that email is ossec@news-org.com, the SASL Username would be ``ossec`` and the SASL Domain would be ``news-org.com``.